-38 Are there special rules for mass terminations or collective dismissals?
+41 Are there special rules for mass terminations or collective dismissals?

 Yes, a special information and consultation regime applies where there are 20 or more affected employees who are proposed to be dismissed for a 'non-fault' reason within a particular time frame.
 'Protective awards' exist of up to 90 days' pay per affected employee for the employer's failure to consult.
 This is governed by the Trade Union and Labour Relations (Consolidation) Act 1992, section 188.
-Also, note the BIS notification set out in the response to question 36.
+Also, note the BIS notification set out in question 39.

-39 Are class or collective actions allowed or may employees only assert labour and employment claims on an individual basis?
+42 Are class or collective actions allowed or may employees only assert labour and employment claims on an individual basis?